1. Home

 3. 3rd Place (Best 8): Potential clashes in Foxborough (29 June) or Seattle (1 July).

-🏨 Bafana Bafana FIFA World Cup Training Camp
+🏨 Bafana Bafana Soccer World Cup Training Camp

 South Africa will be based for their group games in the Mexican city of Pachuca, which lies 95 kilometres away from Mexico City.
 The squad shall stay at the Camino Real Pachuca Hotel just outside the city centre.

-They will train at the FIFA-certified Univesidad del Futbol, which boasts two football pitches, a high-performance gym and access to the Center of Medical Excellence.
+They will train at the certified Universidad del Futbol, which boasts two football pitches, a high-performance gym and access to the Centre of Medical Excellence.

 Group A Stage Fixtures